Council funds many services and facilities through rates payments. These services include:

 You can apply for PPR status even if the property is held in a company or trust name.
 Complete the PPR declaration form for companies.
 The ratepayer must:

 - provide evidence of shares / ownership of the company / trust by the ratepayer

 - provide proof of residency.

 Category objections not related to your principal place of residence

-Please refer to the full definitions of each general rate category as detailed in the Differential General Rates Table (Section 3, Table 1 of the Revenue Statement) before lodging an objection using the Differential Objection Form.
+Please refer to the full definitions of each general rate category as detailed in the differential general rates (Section 3, 2.1 (i)) Table 1 of the Revenue Statement) before lodging an objection using the differential objection form.

 Rates forms and documents

 Sunshine Coast Council collected carbon tax payments from rate payers during the 2012/13 financial years under the Clean Energy Act 2011.
 That legislation has now been repealed and the carbon pricing mechanism ended on 1 July 2014.
 Carbon tax liability for future emissions will no longer occur.

 Council expected the carbon tax repeal and made a decision to remove those waste charges and costs from the 2014/15 budget.
 After paying the 2013/14 carbon tax bill, council will hold around $2.1m of future emissions funds already collected through rates.
 This equates roughly to $17 per ratepayer in restricted cash.

 The Australian government has given councils the following options in dealing with the held funds.
 Either: